treagod/meridian/README.md

 ## Contributing

-The current focus is shaking out config-format mistakes before anything gets tagged stable.
-After that, roughly in order: a `build:` section, better error messages on the failure paths in `check`, and more verified recipes as real deployments exercise them.
+Current priorities are a `build:` section, better error messages on the failure paths in `check`, and more recipes verified through real deployments.

 Issues and PRs are welcome.
 For anything non-trivial, open an issue first — better to have the design conversation before the code gets written.